RPI-DATA/jupyter-book/_build/notebooks/PCA.md

-We can see that PCA eliminate ** the last two dimension** cause they are redundant under our requirment.
-Let's plot the two dimension
+We can see that PCA eliminates the **last two dimensions** because they are redundant for our requirements.
+Let's plot the two dimensions.